199911/hls-video-sharing/PITCHME.md

 - Focus on video delivery
 - Focus on desktop and mobile web client
-- Demo with code open-sourced
+- Demo with open-sourced tools & code
-    - Will not have code walkthrough
+    - You can reproduce the demo at home

 Note: